plog/prestashop/README.md

 ### Building the Base and Development Containers

 1. Clone this repository.
+2. You can change Dockerfile.devel to install a different version of PS or customize your image

-2. Build the Docker images using the provided `docker.sh` script:
+3. Build the Docker images using the provided `docker.sh` script:

    ```sh
    ./docker.sh build